danilhendrasr/yali4j/README.md

 curiosity, and thus I decided to explore deeper.

 I chose to start with learning how programming languages are made, since programming language is the very fundamental building block to every tool that exists today, and it's also a thing every programmer uses on a day-to-day basis.
-Thankfully I stumbled upon Bob Nystrom's [craftinginterpreters.com](https://craftinginterpreters.com) which provide a very valuable guidance for free.
+Thankfully I stumbled upon Bob Nystrom's [craftinginterpreters.com](https://craftinginterpreters.com) which provides a very valuable guidance for free.

 <!-- GETTING STARTED -->
 ## Getting Started